AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 7. VPN with AWS-Global-Accelerator
 -------------------------------------------

-In order to enable VPN with AWS-Global-Accelerator feature, the following permissions are needed.
+In order to enable VPN with the AWS-Global-Accelerator feature, the following permissions are needed.

 ::